-Other features include a quick summary of all debts with a percentage progress bar, debt-free date, interest savings, and early payoff date, and a pie chart view of debts by category and remaining debt.
+Other features include a quick summary of all debts with a percentage progress bar, debt-free date, interest savings, early payoff date, and a pie-chart view of debts by category and remaining debt.
 You can export reports into HTML format that you can then email to yourself for viewing outside of the app.

 Cost: $0.99 to work with an unlimited number of debts.